-Description: Percentage of valid EV pixels in each of the MODIS bands.
-Band ordering band and the total number of valid pixels in each band.
+Origin: Computed in the L1B code from the counts of total pixels available in each band and the total number of valid pixels in each band.
 The algorithm starts off assuming that all pixels are valid.
-The number of valid pixels is decreased by reflective band night mode pixels, pixels associated with scans having no data at all and pixels which cannot be calibrated (missing DN, dead detector, saturated DN, cannot compute zero point, cannot compute calibration coefficient, dn falls below the bottom limit of the scaling range for reflective bands or if the radiance is below -NEdL for thermal bands).
+The number of valid pixels is decreased by reflective band night mode pixels, pixels associated with scans having no data at all and pixels which cannot be calibrated (missing DN, dead detector, saturated DN, cannot compute zero point, cannot compute calibration coefficient, dn\\ falls below the bottom limit of the scaling range for reflective bands or if the radiance is below -NEdL for thermal bands).